-- 5.1 Table 1 provides the details of the area measuements for each grade and the distribution of each grade is shown on the attached ALC map. - 5.2 The location of the soil observation points is shown on the attached sample point map. - 5.3 Grade 2: Pit 1 is typical of the soils mapped as this grade with soil droughtiness as the main limitation.
-Medium Clay Loam topsoils overlie upper and lower subsoils of similar texture.
-The soils show no evidence of wetness in the profile.
-The upper subsoil contains approximately 10% stone increasing to 40% in the lower subsoil.
-Roots were able to penetrate this stony subsoil but, given the high percentage of stone, the pit was not dug beyond 80 cm and the lower subsoil has only been assumed to extend to 100 cm with similar characteristics.
-This creates a slight droughtiness limitation; there is a restriction in the amount of water that can be extracted by crops and the reduces the range of crops that can tolerate such conditions.
+- 5.1 Table 1 provides the details of the area measuements for each grade and the distribution of each grade is shown on the attached ALC map. - 5.2 The location of the soil observation points is shown on the attached sample point map. - 5.3 Sub-Grade 3A: Pit 1 is typical of the soils mapped as this grade with soil droughtiness as the main limitation.
+Medium Clay Loam or Medium Silty Clay Loam topsoils overlie upper and lower subsoils of similar texture.
+Chalk is encountered within 45 cm.
+Above this, the profile is free-draining with an increasing stone content as the Chalk is approached.
+Approximately 15% stone is present in the upper subsoil, rising to as much as 50% in the transition zone of the lower subsoil.
+Common roots are observable to the top of the parent material but very few penetrate the Chalk.
+A total rooting depth of 68 cm has been described, with the roots only exploiting the moisture reserves of the top 25 cm of the Chalk.
+This depth of rooting restricts the amount of available water for use by crops and therefore restricts the range of crops that can tolerate such conditions.